National Guard supports 59th Presidential Inauguration

-U.S. Soldiers with the New Jersey National Guard stand by for post details after arriving near the Capitol in Washington, D.C., Jan.
-12, 2021.
+A U.S. Soldier with the Alabama National Guard stands guard near the Air & Space Museum in Washington, D.C., Jan.
+20, 2021.
 National Guard Soldiers and Airmen from several states have traveled to Washington to provide support to federal and district authorities leading up to the 59th Presidential Inauguration.
 (U.S. Air National Guard photo by Master Sgt.
 Matt Hecht)

 |Date Taken: